-- 1. Two CBSE examinations may be administered each term, CBSE1, after MED4, and CBSE2, at the end of the Basic Sciences Integration Course (BSIC).
-They consist of 200 questions and are administered on the NBME testing software.
-CBSE examinations are administered and proctored in-person, either on campus on student computers or at Prometric testing centers. - 2.
+- 1. The CBSE is administered at the end of the Basic Sciences Integration Course (BSIC).
+It consists of 200 questions and is administered on the NBME testing software.
+CBSE examinations are administered and proctored in-person on campus or at a Prometric site. - 2.
 The start time for CBSE examinations is 9:00 a.m.
 Antigua time (-4 UTC).
 Examination rooms are opened at 8:15 a.m.
 Antigua time (-4 UTC) to allow students to be screened at the doorway and seated.
 Students who are not in their examination rooms by 8:50 a.m.
-Antigua time (-4 UTC) will not be seated and will miss the examination.

-- 3. The scores will be published by the Examination Center as soon as they are certified by the NBME, typically 2-3 business days after the examination.
+Antigua time (-4 UTC) will not be seated and will miss the examination. - 3.
+The scores will be made available on the student portal as soon as they are certified by the NBME, typically 2-3 business days after the examination.
 CBSE scores are scaled by NBME using a procedure described on the NBME website.
-Beginning February 23, 2022, the NBME will report scores on the CBSE and CBSSA using equated percent scores.
-We have decided to adopt an equated percent score of 68 as the qualifying score on the CBSE in order to be eligible to take the USMLE Step 1 examination, for all examinees whose scores will be reported beginning February 23, 2022.
-Students who achieve an equated percent score of 68 or more will be certified by the school to sit for the USMLE Step 1 examination. - 4.
-Students who achieve an equated percent score of 68 or more on the CBSE1 can opt out of Basic Sciences Integration Course (BSIC), subject to approval by the Executive Dean, and will be required to complete an additional 10 weeks of clinical electives. - 5.
-GHT students opting out of BSIC must attend GHT BSIC. - 6.
-If a student is approved to opt out of the BSIC, they must take and pass the USMLE Step 1 examination within 8 weeks of achieving a qualifying score on the CBSE1.
-If they do not pass the USMLE Step 1 examination on the first attempt, they must enroll in the next BSIC and pass that course before moving on.
-If they pass the USMLE Step 1 examination, they must complete an additional ten weeks of clinical electives.
+NBME reports scores on the CBSE and CBSSA using equated percent scores.
+We have decided to adopt an equated percent score of 68 as the qualifying score on the CBSE as one of the determinants for eligibility to take the USMLE Step 1 examination for all examinees whose scores will be reported beginning February 23, 2022. - 4.
+Students who fail CBSE by not achieving a certifying score can take the examination up to 4 times.
+No further attempts will be allowed.